C# Developer - Johannesburg - R650k PA at e-Merge IT Recruitment - IT-Online

 One of the top companies’ that deals with online systems has an exciting opportunity tailored just for you.
 Yes you!

 This role requires a person who exudes resilience in coding as you would be working in the C# and .Net space.
-You would need to have a minimum of 4 years working experience as a software developer.
-You would also need to have strong understanding in Devops principals and how to apply them practically.
+You would need to have a minimum of 4 years working experience as a software developer and have strong understanding in DevOps principals and how to apply them practically.

-This dynamic business offers exciting cross divisional opportunities to those wishing to expand their horizons.
-APPLY NOW!!!

 Requirements: